zimolzak/healthcare-data-quality/zimolzak-data-quality-2024-05.md

 ## "Let's just do\ldots"

+### Don't assume natural language processing will go according to plan!

+- Humans are maddeningly creative at expressing the same concept with many different phrasings.

-Notes have typos, nonstandard abbreviations, and incorrect information, just like "structured" data.
+- Notes have typos, nonstandard abbreviations, and incorrect information, just like "structured" data.

-Transcription errors.
-"Intrathecal DepoCyt" $\to$ "intrathecal etoposide"
+- Not typos but transcription (or other) errors, nearly undetectable to untrained: "Intrathecal DepoCyt" $\to$ "Intrathecal etoposide"

 ## Automated information extraction from text[^ryu]